Andres-Magic32/validatingscrapper/README.md

 node trxs.js nombre_del_archivo

 ## instruccions
-in account folder add all related files in trxs folder add all related files
+in account folder add all related files in .Json in trxs folder add all related files in .Json